-Absolute concentrations of NGAL in dog urine, serum or plasma are not known, as results obtained by immunochemical techniques have not been standardized to an accepted purified preparation of dog NGAL of known gravimetric concentration.
-Normal values have yet to be assigned to urine, plasma and serum concentrations of NGAL in different strains of dogs.
+Absolute concentrations of NGAL in pig urine or serum are not known, as results obtained by immunochemical techniques have not been standardized to an accepted purified preparation of pig NGAL of known gravimetric concentration.
+Normal values have yet to be assigned to urine, plasma and serum concentrations of NGAL in different strains of pigs.